Muddulakshmi: Plot

-Season 1 (Episode 1-1201) (2018-2021)
+Muddulakshmi

 Muddulakshmi, a sweet and dark-skinned woman, endures prejudice because of her skin colour.
 Doctor Dhruvant, a cardiac surgeon, falls in love with her and they marry.
 Her mother-in-law, Soundarya, first opposes her, but she is eventually accepted.
 Meanwhile, Dhruvant's coworker Sharvari adores him and attempts to separate Dhruvant and Muddulakshmi so that she can marry him.

 Muddulakshmi becomes pregnant shortly after, and Sharvari twists Dhruvant's mind by alleging that it is not his kid and that Muddulakshmi has had an affair.
 Dhruvant accepts this and begins to mistrust Muddulakshmi.
 He becomes enraged and confronts Muddulakshmi, leaving her and her family stunned and heartbroken.
 Dhruvant is sceptical of Muddulakshmi's claim that it is their child.

-To maintain her dignity and self-respect, and for the sake of their relationship with the unborn kid.
-This causes Muddulakshmi to meet Dhruvant and his family, and Dhruvant and Muddulakshmi to frequently disagree.
 While Soundarya is determined to bring them together, Sharvari plans to keep them apart.